-Precautions regarding BPA that needs to be taken before selecting Epoxy Resin
+Precautions Regarding BPA that needs to be taken before Selecting Epoxy Resin

 Carbolic Acid / Phenol

 Carbolic acid is used today in agriculture as a weed killer.
-In rare cases it is also used as a disinfectant in low doses.
+In rare cases, it is also used as a disinfectant in low doses.
 In very high doses it is considered a nerve or cell poison and can cause chemical burns if it comes into contact with the skin.

 Epichlorohydrin / Prepolymers and Diglycidyl Ether:

 These substances are known to cause allergic reactions when in direct contact with the skin.
 Non-treatable contact eczema is also possible.
 The effect when these two substances are combined is still unknown.
 If one exposes oneself to a very high concentration of epichlorohydrin or diglycidyl ether over a longer period of time, it is suspected that they can be carcinogenic.
-Escaping vapours can also cause paralysis of the respiratory tract, irritation of the mucous membranes or delirium.
+Escaping vapors can also cause paralysis of the respiratory tract, irritation of the mucous membranes, or delirium.
 If one comes into contact with the toxic substances very frequently and over a longer period of time, nerve damage or kidney damage is also possible.

 Get Food Safe Epoxy with Bisphenol A

-1. Keep the epoxy and food away
+1. Keep the epoxy and food apart

 2. Not to be used for storage